andrea220/tQuant/README.md

-# TensorQuant
+# tQuant

-TensorQuant is a *work in progress* Python financial library, it leverages on Tensor arrays for dealing with intensive risk management computations and algorithmic differentiation.
+tQuant is a *work in progress* Python financial library, it leverages on Tensor arrays for dealing with intensive risk management computations and algorithmic differentiation.

 ## Dependencies